 The Division of Economic and Health Policy Research conducts research on the medical liability market.
-It uses data from the AMA's Physician Practice Benchmark Survey to conduct original research on claim frequency and external data to examine trends in liability premiums, claim costs and the way claims are disposed.
+It uses data from the AMA's Physician Practice Benchmark Survey to conduct original research on claim frequency and uses external data to examine trends in liability premiums, claim costs and the way claims are disposed.